Sacramento County Public Health COVID-10 Community Conversation

-Dr. Pan will be on “The Drive” on KHTK 1140am to provide information and answer questions about COVID-19 on Friday, March 27 at 10 a.m.
-Listen on the radio or online at: https://khtk.com.
-Also listen to last Friday’s show at: https://khtk.com/12217/dr-richard-pan-joins-the-drive/
+Dr. Pan is on “The Drive” with Carmichael Dave on KHTK 1140am to provide information and answer questions about COVID-19 most Friday mornings at 8:35am.
+Listen on the radio KHTK 1140am or online at: https://khtk.com.

 State actions to protect our communities and prevent the spread of COVID-19

-The State of California has a comprehensive Coronavirus Response webpage with resources and information - I encourage you to check the webpage frequently for updates.
+The State of California has a comprehensive COVID-19 information website with resources and information for individuals and businesses - I encourage you to check the site frequently for updates.

 School District Closures

-We are in close communication with our school districts and are actively monitoring local and state guidance for school closure.
-The health and safety of our students, teachers, and staff are most important.
-School funding is a top priority and I will strongly advocate for continued funding during emergency closures.
-This is a very rapidly changing situation and we recommend checking directly with your school for updates.
+Governor Newsom recently announced California’s Safe Schools for All Plan with the goal of reopening California’s schools safely.
+More information about the plan can be found online at: schools.covid19.ca.gov.
+My office is in close communication with our school districts and are actively monitoring local and state guidance on school reopening.
+The health and safety of our students, teachers, and staff is most important.
+School funding is a top priority and I will strongly advocate for continued and increased funding during emergency closures and to prepare schools to safely reopen.
+This is a very rapidly changing situation and I recommend checking directly with your school district for updates.

-- You can find the most current information about all schools at the California Department of Education: https://www.cde.ca.gov/ls/he/hn/coronavirus.asp
+You can also find the most current state-provided general information about schools at the California Department of Education: https://www.cde.ca.gov/ls/he/hn/coronavirus.asp

-For information regarding Sacramento county school closures, free or reduced meal sites and more, please visit the links below:
+For information regarding school closures and reopening plans, free or reduced meal sites and more, please visit the links below:

 - Sacramento City Unified School District